collective/collective.recipe.backup/README.rst

     This option *requires* the ``blob_timestamps`` option to be true, because it needs the tarball names to be stable, instead of getting rotated.
     If you have explicitly set ``blob_timestamps`` to false, buildout will exit with an error.
+    For large blobstorages it may take long to restore, so do test it out.
+    But that is wise in all cases.

 ``keep``
     Number of full backups to keep.
 Defaults to ``2``, which means that the